keyuanZhou/Jiaxin_redesign/README.md

 # Jiaxin_redesign

-A demo for the first version of the redesign website
+A demo for the first version of Jiaxin's website redesign work